Dancing in Your Head

-Dancing in Your Head is a studio album by jazz artist Ornette Coleman, released in 1977 by Horizon Records.
+Dancing in Your Head is a studio album by Ornette Coleman, released in 1977 by Horizon Records.

 Recording

-"Theme from a Symphony" was the first recording to feature Coleman's electric band, which later became known as Prime Time.
-The symphony referenced is Coleman's own Skies of America.
+The two variations on "Theme from a Symphony" were the first recordings to feature Coleman's electric band, which later became known as Prime Time.
+The symphony referenced in the title of the two tracks is Coleman's Skies of America.

 William S. Burroughs was present for the recording of "Midnight Sunrise", which was recorded with the Master Musicians of Jajouka in 1973.
-The compact disc reissue features an alternate take of this composition, which is not present on the vinyl or earlier CD issue.
+The compact disc reissue features an alternate take of this composition which is not present on the vinyl or earlier CD issue.

 Release

-Dancing in Your Head was released originally on A&M Records, but it was re-mastered and re-released in 2000 on A&M/Verve/Universal Records.
-Its catalog number is 543 519.
+Dancing in Your Head was released on Horizon Records in 1977.
+In 2000, it was remastered and re-released on A&M/Verve/Universal Records.

 Critical reception

 Dancing in Your Head was voted the 15th best album of the year in The Village Voice's annual Pazz & Jop critics poll for 1977.
 It was the first album by a jazz artist to make the poll.
 Robert Christgau, the poll's creator, ranked it number 11 on his own year-end list.

-The album was identified by Chris Kelsey in his Allmusic essay "Free Jazz: A Subjective History" as one of the 20 Essential Free Jazz Albums.
+The album was identified by Chris Kelsey in his Allmusic essay "Free Jazz: A Subjective History" as one of the "20 Essential Free Jazz Albums".

 Legacy

-"Midnight Sunrise" was featured in the film Naked Lunch, an allusion to the fact that William S. Burroughs, the author of the book of the same name, which the film is partially based on, was present during the recording sessions of this composition.
+"Midnight Sunrise" was featured in the 1991 film Naked Lunch.